parmentelat/nbautoeval/README.md

 * One python file that defines an instance of an exercise class; this in a nutshell typically involves
   * providing one solution (let's say a function) written in Python
-  * providing a set of input data
+  * providing a set of input data - as an instance of the `Args` dedicated class
   * plus optionnally various tweaks for rendering results

 * One notebook that imports this exercise object, and can then take advantage of it to